siegesmund/SwiftDDP/README.md

 client.events.onRemoved = { collection, id in // handle removing the document here }
 client.events.onChanged = { collection, id, fields, cleared in // handle changing the document here }
 ```
+- **collection** is a string containing the name of the collection that the document belongs to.
+- **id** is a string containing the _id field of the document on the server
+- **fields** is an NSDictionary with the fields of the Json document to be added, or the list of fields to be updated
+- **cleared** is a list of fields that should be deleted as part of the document update

 ### Method Calls
 ```swift